Smart-Rings/API/README.md

 ## Security Notice

 ### Important
-The current implementation of the Cross Ring Protocol - API requires users to input their private keys directly.
+The current implementation of the Smart Rings Protocol - API requires users to input their private keys directly.
 This input is then transmitted over an unencrypted channel.
 Given the sensitive nature of private keys, this method poses significant security risks if used in a production environment.
 As such, it is highly recommended to use burner private keys (keys created specifically for testing and without access to actual funds or valuable assets) when interacting with this API.

 ### Recommendations
 - **Limited Use**: This API should only be used for testing purposes.